NessComputing/components-ness-core/README.md

 *Foundation component*

+* Must never depend on any other likeness component.
 * Should minimize its dependency footprint.

 ----
-Copyright (C) 2011 Ness Computing, Inc.
+Copyright (C) 2012 Ness Computing, Inc.